 In order to be issued a Tim Ticket, event attendees and visitors who are not in Covid Pass must:

-- Provide their contact information (name, phone number/email address) for contact tracing purposes.
+- Provide their contact information (name, phone number/email address).

 - Accept MIT guidelines for campus access and agree to adhere to MIT rules/protocols.